magento/devdocs/src/guides/v2.3/javascript-dev-guide/javascript/requirejs.md

     ```

 1. Create an `input.html` file under `app/code/<Vendor_Name>/<Module_Name>/view/base/web/template/form/` and copy the contents of the `input.html` file from the `module_ui` template file.
-1. Change the maxlength value to be `512` which was originally set to be `256`.
+1. Change the maxlength value to `512`, which was originally set to `256`.
 1. Run the Magento setup upgrade and setup compile commands.
-1. Confirm the modification by inspecting the element source code and check the `maxlength` value which should have changed to `512` as specified in the template.
+1. Confirm the modification by inspecting the element source code and check the `maxlength` value, which should be `512` as specified in the template.

 {:.bs-callout-info}
 The path for `Magento_Ui/templates` is set to be `ui/template` in the `requirejs-config.js` module of `module_ui`, hence `ui/template` is used for specifying the path.
 If no paths are set, `<module_name>/templates` should be used.